Consensys/doc.teku/docs/HowTo/Troubleshoot/Troubleshooting.md

 could be because the directory containing the keystores is not writable by Teku.

-Teku uses a lockfile mechanism for the keystores to prevent two validator clients using the same keystores at the same time, similar to the Lighthouse client.
+Teku uses a lockfile mechanism for the keystores to prevent two validator clients using the same keystores at the same time.

 To resolve this issue, try the one of the following: